Thor-tech-of-metal/repo-it-notes/my-notes/gradle-notes.md

 gradle
 ```

 * The gradle-wrapper:  The gradle-wrapper is specific to every project and can only be invoked inside the project's directory, using the command.
-I uses all information in the gradle/wrapper directoty to pull an specific version of gradle and its local settings in the **gradle-wrapper**.properties
+It uses all information in the gradle/wrapper directoty to pull an specific version of gradle and its local settings in the **gradle-wrapper**.properties
 for instance: distributionUrl=https\://services.gradle.org/distributions/gradle-7.2-bin.zip